colinpaint/paint/README.md

 Simple paint testbed, just for fun
 - uses ImGui and cmake
-- based on ImGui-paint, which demonstrated this combination worked as a testbed
+- based on ImGui-painter, which demonstrated this combination worked as a testbed
 - moving towards a paintbox/photoShop mashup

 build